tanvirgb/Online-Voting-System/README.md

 # Online-Voting-System

-A simple online voting website using HTML, CSS, PHP and MySQL.
+A simple online voting website using HTML, CSS, PHP, and MySQL.

 ## How the Website Looks